goauthentik/authentik/website/docs/outposts/integrations/kubernetes.md

 To add a remote cluster, you can simply install this helm chart in the target cluster and namespace: https://artifacthub.io/packages/helm/goauthentik/authentik-remote-cluster

-After installation, the helm chart outposts an example kubeconfig file, that you can enter in authentik to connect to the cluster.
+After installation, the helm chart outputs an example kubeconfig file, that you can enter in authentik to connect to the cluster.